 About Carp (Cyprinidae Family)

 Carp is a term used for several types of fish that are in the Cyprindae family.
 Carp are large, freshwater fish that are native to Asia and Europe but have been imported to many other countries with mixed results.
 Some of these countries consider them an invasive species.
 Some of the more prominent carp are silver carp, common carp, grass carp, bighead carp, crucian carp, catla carp, mrigal carp, black carp and mud carp.
-The diet of carp can vary by species and habitat but is generally the same.
-This includes aquatic plants, aquatic insects, crustaceans and other types of small aquatic life.
-While one female carp can lay over 1,000,000 eggs in a 12 month period their populations remain the same, this is due to how vulnerable their eggs and fry are to bacteria, fungi and predators.
+The diet of carp can vary by species and habitat but it’s generally the same.
+It includes aquatic plants, aquatic insects, crustaceans and other types of small aquatic life.
+While one female carp can lay over 1,000,000 eggs in a 12 month period their populations remain the same.
+This is due to how vulnerable their eggs and fry are to bacteria, fungi and predators.

 Carp Fishing Tips, Tricks and Techniques

 - Use the Right Hook Color – You’ll have the best results using a black matte hook when fishing for carp.
 In particular we recommend using the Gamakatsu Black Octopus Hook.
-If you’re using corn as bait then a yellow or gold hook will work fine, but in murky water make sure to avoid using shinny hooks, the carp will see it and shy away from your bait.
+If you’re using corn as bait then a yellow or gold hook will work fine, but in murky water make sure to avoid using a shinny hook— the carp will see it and shy away from your bait.

 - Corn Really Works – Corn is one of the best baits to use when trying to catch carp.
 The color, texture and flavor are highly favorable to most common species of carp.
 Sweet corn out of a can performs much better than corn off a cob, most likely due to the flavors and sodium added to canned corn.

-- Use Artificial Bait – Carp are not an easy fish to catch, but using the right artificial bait will make the job a lot easier.
+- Use Artificial Bait – Carp are not an easy fish to catch, but using the right artificial bait can make the job a lot easier.
 Artificial worms and grubs usually work the best.
 Our top choice is Berkley’s mini-earthworms.

 Carp Fishing Records